srajan07/srajan07/README.md

 ### Hi there 👋
 <h2 align="left">Hi 👋!
-My name is Srajan Tiwari and I'm a frontend developer from Jabalpur</h2>
+My name is Srajan Tiwari and I'm a Mern stack developer from Jabalpur</h2>

 ###